paladique/AzureSample-FunctionCSVToJSON/README.md

 1. Navigate to published function
 1. Navigate to application settings
 1. Click *Add new setting*
-1. Set the name of the setting to the name of the connection, paste the connection string as its value.
+1. Set the name of the setting to the name of the Connection from exercise [NUMBER], and paste the connection string as its value.
 1. Click *Save*.

 ## Test Function